birchb1024/shapi/README.md

 The shapi daemon is openssh daemon with non-root configuration.
 All processes run in user-space as the shapi user.
 Linux PAM is disabled since the users are not logging in to the Linux host. shapid enforces ssh key-based login from remote clients.
 Clients can only access the service if they have a public key uploaded by the administrators.

-Local secrets are stored in the ‘pass’ password store which in turn uses GPG-base encryption and decryption.
-GPG uses 2048-bit RSA keys and AES256 encrypted data.

 # Logging